Pouring Water In A Glass

 Water Is The Number One Thing We Need To Survive

-As you may know, water is the number one thing we need to survive.
-You can live three minutes without air, three hours without shelter (very hot or cold), three days without water and three weeks without food.
+As you may know, water is the first thing we need to survive.
+You can live three minutes without air, three hours without shelter (very hot or cold), three days without water, and three weeks without food.

 I share those tidbits with you to explain why we need to store water.
-Of course, we need air, shelter, and food as well, but today we are talking about water for survival.
-Here’s the deal, sometimes we need a friendly reminder to store water.
-Remember, I’m not a doomsday prepper.
+Of course, we need air, shelter, and food, but today, we are discussing water for survival.
+Here’s the deal: Sometimes, we need a friendly reminder to store water.
+Remember, I’m a grandmother, mother, sister, spouse, and aunt watching out for the safety of my family.

-So if you feel so inclined then go get a yellow sticky to remind you to get some extra water, or fill the water storage containers you may have that need filling.
+So, if you feel so inclined, get a yellow sticky to remind you to get some extra water or fill the water storage containers you may have that need filling.
 Don’t forget to use a lead-free hose to fill them.
-A lead-free hose is the one you would use with a trailer or camper, etc.
+A lead-free hose is the one you use with a trailer, camper, etc. Matt sent me this link: The District of Columbia Water and Sewer Authority (DC Water)

-Speaking of lead, this reminds me about the lead poisoning going on in Flint, Michigan.
-This situation really disturbs me because we assume our city or county is testing the water we consume on a daily basis.
-You know we take for granted when we turn the kitchen tap on that the water is okay to drink and cook with.
+Speaking of lead, this reminds me of the lead poisoning that happened in Flint, Michigan.
+This situation disturbed me because we assume our city or county is testing the water we consume.
+We take for granted that the water is okay to drink and cook with when we turn the kitchen tap on.
+You may want to think again, my friends.

-The families in Michigan were given drinks, making soup, juice, and so many other things that use water to their kids and other family members.
-The Flint water was found to be contaminated with lead which is one of the most dangerous things from our environment that our bodies can ingest.
+The families in Michigan were given drinks, soup, juice, and many other things for their kids and other family members.
+The Flint water was found to be contaminated with lead, which is one of the most dangerous things in our environment that our bodies can ingest.

 Here is a link to the news article I read: CNN Report on Flint, Michigan.
-There are others, but this one lays out the lead issues clearly.
-Let’s hope the people in Flint, Michigan did not store that water in water storage containers for survival.
-Think about it, that scares me.
+There are others, but this one lays out the lead issues.
+Let’s hope the people in Flint, Michigan, didn’t store that water in water storage containers for survival.
+Think about it; that scares me.

 Thankfully, a local pediatrician started questioning why so many of the children visiting the clinic had similar symptoms, including rare rashes and hair loss.
 She went to the authorities after she had blood tests performed on the children’s blood.

-This story makes me really think twice about the city water I am storing, what about you?
-Luckily I have a Big Berkey water purifier.
-Today’s post is to make people in the world aware of the water we are drinking out of our local water taps.
+This story makes me think twice about the city water I am storing; what about you?
+Luckily, I have a Big Berkey water purifier.
+Today’s post is to make people worldwide aware of the water we are using out of our local city/county water taps.

-I lived in Farmington, Utah several years ago and we had yellow water coming through our faucets and shower heads.
-I took a glass into the city and asked the city leader over the water supply at the time why our water was yellow.
+I lived in Farmington, Utah, starting in 1983 and for several years afterward.
+Our faucets and shower heads had yellow water.
+I took a glass into the city and asked the city leader about the water supply at the time and why our water was yellow.

-Now, one thing I want to mention is the fact that our white tiled shower with white grout turned yellow where the shower water hit the tile.
+Now, I want to mention that our white tiled shower with white grout turned yellow when the shower water hit the tile.
 You can’t tell me that is normal.

 Reverse Osmosis

 I now use a reverse osmosis water treatment system in my kitchen.
-This system is a lot cheaper than the purchased water containers, and the water is better and safer to consume.
+This system is much cheaper than the purchased water containers, and the water is better and safer to consume.

-I remember a really good friend’s wife died from cancer in Farmington, Utah in 1999.
-I talked to the husband, Dave A. and he said a high number of cancer cases were showing up in his neighborhood.
+I remember a good friend’s wife died from cancer in Farmington, Utah, in 1999.
+I talked to the husband, Dave A., and he said a high number of cancer cases were showing up in his neighborhood.

-He and I talked again after I talked to some of my neighbors in the north end of Farmington, Utah.
-We started counting the homes and it seemed like every third home had someone with some form of cancer.
+He and I talked again after I spoke to some of my neighbors in the north end of Farmington, Utah.
+We started counting the homes, and it seemed like every third home had someone with some form of cancer.
 He took it to a local TV station.
 They claimed nothing was wrong.
-I disagree.
+I’m afraid I have to disagree.

-We are not physicians or someone in the government, but there has to be something in the ground, water, or whatever to make it turn yellow.
+We are not physicians or someone in the government, but there has to be something in the ground, water source, or whatever, to make it turn yellow.
 It would be interesting to see the number of cancer patients in that area now.
 Maybe it’s something else besides the water, but at this stage, who knows?

 Water To Survive:

-In order to survive the CDC Emergency Preparedness and Response website recommends storing one gallon of water per person per day.
+The CDC Emergency Preparedness and Response website recommends storing one gallon of water per person daily to survive.
 I quote from the CDC:

 “Prepare an Emergency Water Supply